Pain, burning, frequency of urination with pyuria and bacteria in urine.

-S. aureus: S. aureus in the urine presumptively comes by way of bloodstream and increases mortality 3x (Ref) (PubMed).
+S. aureus: S. aureus in the urine presumptively comes by way of bloodstream and increases mortality 3x (Pubmed) (PubMed).
 So look around for an endovascular source: lines etc, although it can occur after instrumentation.

 First do NOT treat asymptomatic bacteriuria in young women with recurrent urinary tract infections.
 They will have an increase in symptomatic disease, probably because the bacteria are protective (PubMed).

 Actually, do NOT treat any asymptomatic bacteriuria outside of pregnant women.
 That includes catheter associated (PubMed).